-Speech by Paul J. Heytens, Country Director of ADB's Bangladesh Resident Mission, at the ICC Conference on Energy for Growth, Dhaka, Bangladesh
+Speech by Paul J. Heytens, Country Director of ADB's Bangladesh Resident Mission, at the ICC Conference on Energy for Growth on 13 April 2010 in Dhaka, Bangladesh

 Honorable State Minister Brig.
 General (Retd) Enamul Haque, Dr. Victor Fung, Chairman of the ICC, distinguished experts, business leaders, development partner representatives, Ladies and Gentlemen.

 I am very pleased to participate in this Plenary Session of the ICC Conference on Energy for Growth, which is extremely timely and relevant in the present context of Bangladesh.
 The lack of adequate, reliable power supply and requisite energy security is rapidly becoming a major impediment to Bangladesh's economic and social development, and without concerted and immediate action, the growing energy demand-supply gap will become an increasingly binding constraint on the country's growth prospects that will not only make it impossible to reach the 8-9% annual growth needed for Bangladesh to become a middle income country by 2021, but could even make it difficult to maintain the current 6% annual growth rate.